jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 # eclipse-cheatsheets-to-dita-to-pdf

 I worked on https://github.com/debrief/debrief and this project is based on part of the document publishing in that project.
-This is mainly a Java based project in that all the code libraries use Java (Apache FOP, Saxon, DITA-OT)
+This is mainly a Java based project in that all the code libraries use Java (Apache FOP, Saxon, DITA-OT, Apache ANT, Eclipse)

 Basically this code takes a set of Eclipse cheat sheets and transforms them to PDF.
 See the glossary of links below which describe the technologies being used.